vilgacx/coy/README.md

 *Made with typescript, svelte + vite, svelte-spa-router & tailwindcss.*

 ### Disclaimer
 **I have zero clue about making a programming languages or compiler design – never learned any of that stuff.
 One morning I just woke up with a hackathon in 2 hours and no idea what to build.
 So I just thought I "let's make a programing language".
 I had keep it web based as cause it was a web-focused hackathon.
 I was given 6 hours and made it's initial version in those hours.
 I am continunig this after my hackathon cause why not.
-This project is more of a experiment on my existing skills, problem solving abilities and how much I can push my boundaries.**
+This project is more of a experiment.**

 ### How to use it ?
 Code it on: [coylang.netlify.app/#/play](https://coylang.netlify.app/#/play) <br/>